HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 From stage-1 observations, we started the tuning of core, ring api and ha proxy pods limits one by one to see if no errors occurred during a 600 users load.

-Below are the tuned helm values.
+See the following section for the tuned helm values.

 ## stage-2 Helm Values